 Fieldwire Project Dashboard

 Before getting started, take a look at the Project dashboard on the web version of Fieldwire.
-The dashboard has five distinct tabs for subscriptions: Projects, People, Account, Templates and Tutorials.
+The dashboard has six distinct tabs for subscriptions: Projects, People, Account, Templates, Integrations and Tutorials.

 The 'Project' tab is where all of the Projects, you start or are invited to, are accessible.
 In addition, as the Account Owner, or Manager, you'll have access to the projects other Account Managers and Account Users start.